GIIMSC/etl-goodwill/README.md

 - do not edit the master google sheet
 - do not change or delete the `Row Identifier`

-[A time-driven trigger](https://developers.google.com/apps-script/guides/triggers/installable) (similar to a cron job) executes the `rewriteMasterSheet` script on a recurring basis.
-The `rewriteMasterSheet` script clears the master sheet and copies programs data from the local sheets: this insures that the master sheet reflects updates made at the local level.
+**[A time-driven trigger](https://developers.google.com/apps-script/guides/triggers/installable)** (similar to a cron job) executes the `rewriteMasterSheet` script on a recurring basis.
+The `rewriteMasterSheet` script clears the master sheet and copies programs data from the local sheets: this process insures that the master sheet reflects updates made at the local level.
+BrightHive [manually initialized](https://developers.google.com/apps-script/guides/triggers/installable#managing_triggers_manually) the trigger using the [production Google scripts UI](https://script.google.com/a/goodwill.org/d/1KRHoj07y0IR_brLgAQvUNx73iILdhDUUC9UK04qVqz18OhooOlOY8Vgq/edit) (Edit --> Current Project's Triggers).

 ### Changing the Google scripts